 Tax ID fraud is a growing symptom of this disease.
 Greg McBride, Chief Financial Analyst at Bankrate.com, notes that once thieves have enough of your information to file a form, "they file a tax return very quickly, claim a bogus refund under your name, and then when you go to file your legitimate tax return before the tax deadline, it gets rejected."
 Along with keeping your information private, McBride suggests filing your return as soon as possible to beat scammers to the punch.
 If you would like to prevent identity theft, try our credit monitoring service.

 Any form of identity theft can do massive damage to your accounts before you realize it.
 "In order to avoid identity theft or prevent it", says LaTisha Styles, Millennial Finance Expert and Founder of Financial Success Media, LLC, "It's important to keep an eye on your credit report."
-If you suspect you may be vulnerable and don't plan to open a new credit account soon, Styles suggest placing a credit freeze on your account so nobody can open a fraudulent account in your name.
+If you suspect you may be vulnerable and don't plan to open a new credit account soon, Styles suggests placing a credit freeze on your account so nobody can open a fraudulent account in your name.
 Federal law has made credit freezes free of charge for all Americans as of September 21, 2018.